Alliance (New Zealand political party): Decline

 Following its poor showing in the 2005 election, the Alliance continued after their 2005 conference with two co-leaders Paul Piesse and Len Richards.

 At the 2006 conference held in Wellington, no co-leaders were elected with the party deciding to concentrate on internal reorganisation.
 Victor Billot was elected president.
 At the 2007 national conference, held in Dunedin, two co-leaders were elected, Victor Billot and Kay Murray, with Paul Piesse returning to his former role as Party President.
 Speakers at the 2007 national conference included political commentator Chris Trotter and publisher Jack Yan.
 The Alliance stated its intention to run a list of candidates and electorate candidates in the 2008 general election.
 In April 2008 the party had between 500 and 600 members.

 During the process of regroupment since the 2005 election the Alliance has reaffirmed its role as a broad left-wing political party committed to contesting both electorate seats and a party list.
 The party continued to release an annual alternative budget, prepared by the Alliance spokesperson on tax, the academic and intelligence researcher Jim Flynn.
 In 2008 the Alliance adopted a new logo designed by Jack Yan & Associates to signal the changes it has undergone and its intention for renewal and rebuilding.

-In the 2008 election the Alliance fielded candidates in all major New Zealand centres, contesting 15 electorate seats and running a party list of 30 candidates under the co-leaders Kay Murray and Andrew McKenzie.
+For the 2008 election, the Alliance campaigned on stopping privatisation of public assets.
+It fielded candidates in all major New Zealand centres, contesting 15 electorate seats and running a party list of 30 candidates under the co-leaders Kay Murray and Andrew McKenzie.
 The party managed to marginally improve its party vote to 1,721, amounting to 0.08 percent of the party vote and placing the Alliance 7th out of 12 extra-parliamentary parties.
 The Alliance candidate for Dunedin North, Victor Billot, gathered 448 electorate votes, placing him 6th in that electorate.